holepunchto/pear-docs/tools/hypershell.md

 `~/.hypershell/firewall` will be automatically created as an empty file.
 That means all connections are denied by default.

-> Users can allow public keys in real time by adding them to the firewall list.
+>  Public keys can be added in real time by adding them to the firewall list while `hypershell-server` is running.

 ### Known peers